user530/ttrpg-frontend/docs/entities.md

 # gameFormOnResponse
 optional, if specified it is a the list of questions that player trying to respond to this game would be asked to answer before his request would be sent to the GM;

+## Review
+# id
+unique identifier;

+# author
+link to either player or game master profile;

+# reviewType
+type of the review - player review, game master review, maybe even observer review;

+# reviewRank
+the score of the review

+# reviewText
+the text of the review